I said before that I'm fluctuating between different views on this passage, and the Mark Antony theory is one I figure I better make my case for.

 The last thing said in this section is “yet he shall come to his end and none shall help him”.
 Once again I admit this can be made to fit a lot of people, but with Antony it sure does seem like the entire drama of his final days is about all his allies abandoning him, maybe even Cleopatra depending on how you interpret her actions.

-And after Antony’s death Biblical World is ruled by the man who is identified as ruling it when Jesus was born in Luke chapter 2 verse 1, with Herod's Kingship also reaffirmed for Luke 1:5 and Matthew 2.
+And after Antony’s death the Biblical World is ruled by the man who is identified as ruling it when Jesus was born in Luke chapter 2 verse 1, with Herod's Kingship also reaffirmed for Luke 1:5 and Matthew 2.
 Meaning we are in The New Testament era for the start of Daniel 12.